Hysteria

-Hysteria is a term used colloquially to mean ungovernable emotional excess and can refer to a temporary state of mind or emotion.
-In the nineteenth century, female hysteria was a commonly diagnosed physical illness in both men and women.
+Hysteria is a term used to mean ungovernable emotional excess and can refer to a temporary state of mind or emotion.
+In the nineteenth century, female hysteria was considered a diagnosable physical illness in women.
 It is assumed that the basis for diagnosis operated under the belief that women are predisposed to mental and behavioral conditions; an interpretation of sex-related differences in stress responses.
 In the twentieth century, it shifted to being considered a mental illness.
-Many influential people such as Sigmund Freud and Jean-Martin Charcot dedicated research to hysteria patients.
+Influential physicians the likes of Sigmund Freud and Jean-Martin Charcot had dedicated research to hysteria patients.

-Currently, most doctors practicing medicine do not accept hysteria as a medical diagnosis.
+Currently, most physicians do not accept hysteria as a medical diagnosis.
+Today, psychiatrists may use the term to refer to behavior in which patients "imitate physical or psychological disorders of a kind that draws medical and nursing attention to them", usually as a self-deception rather than an attempt to defraud.
 The blanket diagnosis of hysteria has been fragmented into myriad medical categories such as epilepsy, histrionic personality disorder, conversion disorders, dissociative disorders, or other medical conditions.
 Furthermore, lifestyle choices, such as choosing not to wed, are no longer considered symptoms of psychological disorders such as hysteria.

 History

 The word hysteria originates from the Greek word for uterus, hystera.
 The oldest record of hysteria dates back to 1900 BCE when Egyptians recorded behavioral abnormalities in adult women on the Kahun Papyrus.
-The Egyptians attributed the behavioral disturbances to a wandering uterus – thus later dubbing the condition hysteria.
+The Egyptians attributed the behavioral disturbances to a wandering uterus – thus the condition later being dubbed hysteria.
 To treat hysteria Egyptian doctors prescribed various medications.
-For example, doctors put strong smelling substances on the patients' vulvas to encourage the uterus to return to its proper position.
+For example, doctors put strong-smelling substances on the patients' vulvas to encourage the uterus to return to its proper position.
 Another tactic was to smell or swallow unsavory herbs to encourage the uterus to flee back to the lower part of the female's abdomen.

 The ancient Greeks accepted the ancient Egyptians' explanation for hysteria; however, they included in their definition of hysteria the inability to bear children or the unwillingness to marry.
-Plato and Aristotle believed that hysteria, which Plato also called female madness, was directly related to these women’s lack of sexual activity and described the uterus as those who suffered from it as having a sad, bad, or melancholic uterus.
+Plato and Aristotle expressed ideas that can retroactively be classified as hysteria.
+In Plato’s Timaeus, Timaeus tells a likely story about the universe (a myth) which includes an account of something akin to hysteria as a condition in which the womb, remaining barren beyond its natural time, becomes distressed and wanders throughout the body, obstructing passages and causing suffocation and various diseases.
 In the 5th century BCE Hippocrates first used the term hysteria.
 Ancient Romans also attributed hysteria to an abnormality in the womb; however, discarded the traditional explanation of a wandering uterus.
 Instead, the ancient Romans credited hysteria to a disease of the womb or a disruption in reproduction (i.e., a miscarriage, menopause, etc.).
 Hysteria theories from the ancient Egyptians, ancient Greeks, and ancient Romans were the basis of the Western understanding of hysteria.